-119 Elementary Technical 2 Credit Hours Mathematics 2 Billable Contact Hours Prerequisite: ENGL 090 and RDG 090 and MATH 090 or qualifying score on accepted placement tests
+119 Elementary Technical 2 Credit Hours Mathematics 2 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 and MATH 090 or qualifying scores on accepted placement tests

 This course provides basic mathematics preparation for students in technology programs.
 It emphasizes fundamental operations of algebra and the solution of linear equations relating to technical applications.
 The course also includes estimation, scientific and engineering notation, proportion and variation, measurement systems and conversion methods, precision, accuracy and error.
 The purpose of this course is to acquaint students with the type of mathematics that is used in the technical area.